 One in six adults in Tulsa County cannot read the prescription label on a medicine bottle, understand a newspaper article, or enter complete information on an application.

-The mission of the Ruth G. Hardman Adult Literacy Services is to promote literacy across the lifespan through emergent and family literacy outreach initiatives and adult basic and English language instruction.
+The mission of the Ruth G. Hardman Adult Literacy Services is to promote literacy through adult basic and English language instruction.
 Learn more about the Tulsa City County Library’s literacy efforts by exploring the following links.

 The Ruth G. Hardman Adult Literacy Service office is located at 2901 S. Harvard.